Embedded Electronic Systems Design and Development, BEng Hons (Degree Apprenticeship)

 Other costs

-The cost of the apprenticeship can be paid by one of two methods:
+The cost of the apprenticeship can be paid by one of three methods:

 The apprenticeship levy

 The employer must pay into the apprenticeship levy to be eligible for this form of payment.
-Read more on the apprenticeship levy
+Please see this article for more information on the apprenticeship levy

 Please contact apprenticeships@greenwich.ac.uk for a bespoke cost as this varies from course to course.